andybega/mireg-blogs/us-2016-dot-density/us-2016-dot-density.md

 Sidebrag: I managed to get this working without causing an infite `while` loop...possibly reflecting learning from past mistakes.

-At this point I thought all problems had been fixed and I could kick back and spend an inordinate amount of time messing with minor plot parameters.
-Alas, when I compared the number of votes implied by the number of sampled points in the first draft plot and the actual total number of votes, another problem became obvious: there were not nearly enough dots.
-Several million votes were missing!
+At this point the code runs and one can make a map, maybe spend an inordinate amount of time messing with minor plot parameters.
+However, when comparing the number of voters implied by the number of dots (dots x 5000) with the actual total number of voters, there is a big discrepancy.
+Several million votes are missing.

 The biggest factor in that were small county-candidate vote records.
 With 5,000 votes per dot, county-candidate pairs with less than 2,500 votes get rounded to a sample of 0 points.
 And there are a lot of such small vote records.